 The Console is optimised for browsing with the two most recent versions of the following browsers:

-Windows only: Internet Explorer, Microsoft Edge
+- Windows only: Internet Explorer, Microsoft Edge

-Apple: Safari only.
+- Apple: Safari only.

-Moreover, the operation of the Woosmap Platform and/or Console may be momentarily reduced or suspended for all or some Internet Users and/or Mobile Application User, in order to carry out maintenance, updating or technical improvements, during the approved maintenance periods defined in the Specific Terms.
-WGS shall therefore not incur liability for such service suspensions or disruptions.
+In addition, the use of the Woosmap Platform and/or the Console may be momentarily degraded or suspended, in whole or in part, for some or all Internet Users and/or Mobile Users, for the purposes of maintenance, updating or technical improvements, within the agreed maintenance intervals defined in the STC.
+WGS cannot be held liable for such interruptions of service and operational disruptions.

-CLAUSE 19 – CONFIDENTIALITY
+ARTICLE 19 – CONFIDENTIALITY

-19.1 – Definition and Scope
+19.1 – Definition and scope of application

-In particular, the Technical Schedule is confidential.
+In particular, the Technical Annex is confidential.

 19.2 – Regime